clamontpatrick1425/clamontpatrick1425/README.md

 - 👋 Hi, I’m @clamontpatrick1425
 - 👀 I’m interested in pursuing AI Solutions or Blockchain Architect, or AI Project management
-- 🌱 I’m currently learning the concepts of LLMs, Machine Learning, and Blockchain 💞️ I’m looking to collaborate on various projects.
-I am just a beginner who wants to understand what's under the hood.
+- 🌱 I am a Certified Blockchain and Artificial (AI) Expert, an experienced and effective IT/technical recruiter adept in all aspects of recruitment support and data-driven recruiting solutions.
+I’m currently learning the concepts of LLMs, Machine Learning, and Blockchain
+💞️ I am a beginner who wants to understand what's under the hood when recruiting for roles under the Blockchain and Artificial Intelligence umbrella.
-- 📫 How to reach me @ clamoontpatrick@gmail.com, @ linkedin.com/in/calvinpatrick and on x @calvinpatrick
+- 📫 How to reach me @ clamontpatrick@gmail.com, @ linkedin.com/in/calvinpatrick and on x @calvinpatrick
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I drove a NASCAR  @ Charlotte Motor Speedway